xcodersun/eywa/README.md

 - [ ] M2M (machine to machine) communication
 - [ ] MQTT integration
 - [x] Dockerized image

+Our Admin Panel and Data Visualization dashboard will be releasing soon.

 Please let us know if you want more features by creating issues.
 Pull requests are also very much welcome!